 Medical Staff Planning and Development

-Veralon helps healthcare organizations mitigate the impact of this shortage with medical staff planning that establishes priorities for recruitment efforts.
+Veralon helps healthcare organizations, including entire health systems, mitigate the impact of this shortage with medical staff planning that establishes priorities for recruitment efforts, and addresses the use of advanced practice clinicians (APCs) where appropriate.
 We can also document community need to meet regulatory requirements.

 Do You Have the Medical Staff Resources to Support Your Strategy?

-We are unusually exacting in our demand methodologies, using market-sensitive physician to population ratios rather than applying national figures.
-Veralon also modifies these ratios to account for the impact of healthcare reform and other market factors on the need for physicians.
+We are unusually exacting in our demand methodologies, using market-sensitive indicators rather than applying national figures.

 Physician Community Need Studies

 Veralon performs rigorous quantitative assessments of community need for physicians in a hospital’s service area.
-We use age-adjusted physician-to-population ratios tailored to the local market and make adjustments where the need for specific clinical specialties differs by race and ethnicity.
+We use age-adjustments tailored to the local market and then fine-tune where the need for specific clinical specialties differs by race and ethnicity.
 We have developed planning ratios for more than 30 specialties.
-Rather than rely on commercial databases, which typically lack accuracy, we compile our own physician inventory using local data sources.
+When planning for whole health systems, we start with these hospital-specific estimates so that unique community needs are addressed, and then aggregate need across the system.

 If appropriate, Veralon can perform this work at a level that supports the use of hospital resources in recruiting new physicians for the community.
 We can provide the necessary documentation to ensure compliance.